PatrickvanEwijk/UpperboundApproachesDuality/README.md

 The approaches are compared to the application of stopping a fractional Brownian motion and Bermudan max call (with multiple exercise rights, which should be used (if so) at different dates).
 Randomised Neural Networks (related to Extreme Learning Machines) are used as basis functions.
 Generally, the primal LSMC is implemented using the Longstaff & Schwartz approach (2001)[^1].

-To reproduce the results, please place all files from /jupyter_notebooks_main_analysis/, /fractionalBrownianMotion/, /BermudanMaxCall_multiple_exercise_rights/ in a single folder and run the Jupyter Notebooks.
+To reproduce the fine-tuning results, please place all files from /jupyter_notebooks_analysis_finetuning/, /fractionalBrownianMotion/, /BermudanMaxCall_multiple_exercise_rights/ in a single folder and run the Jupyter Notebooks.
+The 'finetuning-finalrun' notebooks only show the final calibrations, but shown based on the 'fine-tuning' testing trajectories.

+The final files are captured in the folder '/Final_comparison_new_testing_traj/'.
+Here, the python scripts have been adjusted to choose an independent set of testing trajectories relative to the 'fine-tuning' testing trajectories[^2].
+The notebooks in this folder can simply be run to reproduce the final results.

 Information on the hyperparameters in each approach can be found in the doc string of the main function in each file.

 ## Approaches
 ### Primal-Dual Inner Simulation
-  - Glasserman (2004), somewhat related to Haugh and Kogan (2004), who apply to supermartingales: fBMHK.py, multiplestoppingHK.py.
+  - Glasserman (2004), somewhat related to Haugh and Kogan (2004), who apply to supermartingales: fBMHK.py, BermudanMaxCall_HK.py.
-  - Andersen Broadie (2004): fBMABLS.py, multiplestoppingAB_fullyLS.py.
+  - Andersen Broadie (2004): fBMABLS.py, BermudanMaxCallAB_fullyLS.py.
       -  Not used in the report:
-           - multiplestoppingAB_fullyTvR.py: Tsitsiklis & Van Roy (2001) LSMC.
+           - BermudanMaxCallAB_fullyTvR.py: Tsitsiklis & Van Roy (2001) LSMC.
-           - multiplestoppingAB_mainGAP: originally proposed by authors; involves the difference between lower and upper biased estimator which is estimated rather than upper biased estimator.
+           - BermudanMaxCallAB_mainGAP: originally proposed by authors; involves the difference between lower and upper biased estimator which is estimated rather than upper biased estimator.
-           - multiplestoppingAB_TvRpartLS.py: interpolation Tsitsiklis & Van Roy (2001) and Longstaff Schwartz LSMC across different exercise rights->continuation value of previous right determined by Tsitsiklis & Van Roy (2001), stopping value current right determined by Longstaff Schwartz.
+           - BermudanMaxCallAB_TvRpartLS.py: interpolation Tsitsiklis & Van Roy (2001) and Longstaff Schwartz LSMC across different exercise rights->continuation value of previous right determined by Tsitsiklis & Van Roy (2001), stopping value current right determined by Longstaff Schwartz.
 ### Primal-Dual Nonnested
-  - Belomestny et al. (2009): fBMBelomestny.py, multiplestoppingBelomestny.py.
+  - Belomestny et al. (2009): fBMBelomestny.py, BermudanMaxCal_lBelomestny.py.
-  - Schoenmakers et al. (2013): fBMSchoenmakersSZH.py, multiplestoppingSchoenmakersSZH.py.
+  - Schoenmakers et al. (2013): fBMSchoenmakersSZH.py, BermudanMaxCall_SchoenmakersSZH.py.
-       - Not used in report: (fBMSchoenmakers.py, multiplestoppingSchoenmakers.py)-> involves not substracting martingale during LSMC.
+       - Not used in report: (fBMSchoenmakers.py, BermudanMaxCall_Schoenmakers.py)-> involves not substracting martingale during LSMC.
 ### Pure-Dual Linear Programming Formulations
-   - Desai et al. (2012): fBMSAA.py, multiplestoppingSAA.py; both with mode_desai_BBS_BHS='desai'.
+   - Desai et al. (2012): fBMSAA.py, BermudanMaxCall_SAA.py; both with mode_desai_BBS_BHS='desai'.
-   - Belomestny et al. (2019): fBMSAA.py, multiplestoppingSAA.py; both with mode_desai_BBS_BHS='bhs'.
+   - Belomestny et al. (2019): fBMSAA.py, BermudanMaxCall_SAA.py; both with mode_desai_BBS_BHS='bhs'.
-   - Belomestny et al. (2023): fBMSAA.py, multiplestoppingSAA.py; both with mode_desai_BBS_BHS='bbs'.
+   - Belomestny et al. (2023): fBMSAA.py, BermudanMaxCall_SAA.py; both with mode_desai_BBS_BHS='bbs'.
 ### Pure-Dual Non-Linear Formulations
-   - Belomestny (2013): fBMSAABelomestny.py, multiplestoppingSAABelomestny.py.
+   - Belomestny (2013): fBMSAABelomestny.py, BermudanMaxCall_SAABelomestny.py.
        - Solved using BFGS as proposed by Dickmann (2014).

 ## Applications
-1. Fractional Browian motion: /fractionalBrownianMotion/
+1. Fractional Brownian motion: /fractionalBrownianMotion/ for fine-tuning runs.
-2. Bermudan Max Call (with multiple exercise rights): /BermudanMaxCall_multiple_exercise_rights/
+2. Bermudan Max Call (with multiple exercise rights): /BermudanMaxCall_multiple_exercise_rights/  for fine-tuning runs.

 ## Comparison
-See /jupyter_notebooks_main_analysis/.
+See /Final_comparison_new_testing_traj/.
-Two Notebooks are present based on each application.
+A Notebook is present based on each application.
 Please note that github authentication link has been removed due to security reasons.
 The result files have been stored in /resultfiles/.

 ## Additional analyses
+1. Fine-tuning analyses in /jupyter_notebooks_analysis_finetuning/.
-1. Timing the pure dual (martingale minimisation approaches) and find a relationship between the empirical computation time in the relevant input parameters of the algorithms.
+2. Timing the pure dual (martingale minimisation approaches) and find a relationship between the empirical computation time in the relevant input parameters of the algorithms.
 See /timingMartingaleMinimisation/
-2. Tuning the parameters in the choose of distribution of A in Belomestny et al. (2023).
+3. Tuning the parameters in the choose of distribution of A in Belomestny et al. (2023).
 See /tuningAbelomestny2023/

 ## Other remarks
 1. Jupyter Notebooks have been run in Google Cloud on a virtual machine (c3d-highmem-8, corresponding to a 4-core AMD EPYC (GENOA) 9B14 2.60 GHz CPU).